gradle/native-samples/README.md

 ## Application with source library dependencies (source-dependencies)

-This build demonstrates using external source dependencies to build Swift and C++ applications that require two external libraries.
+This build demonstrates using external source dependencies to build Swift and C++ applications that require two libraries.
+The source for the libraries are hosted in separate Git repositories and declared as 'source dependencies' of the application.
+When Gradle builds the application, it first checks out a revision of the library source and uses this to build the binaries for the library.

 ### Swift

-Before using this sample, create the Git repositories that contain the library sources:
+To use this sample, first create the Git repositories for the libraries:

 ```
 > cd swift/source-dependencies